-SpinWorks should automatically detect Varian, Bruker, JEOL and Anasazi data formats, and can distinguish between 1D and 2D data.
+SpinWorks should automatically detect Varian, Bruker, JEOL, Anasazi, Magritek and NMRPipe data formats, and can distinguish between 1D and 2D data.
 However, should this not work for some reason, you can use the Options menu set the Data Format according to the brand of spectrometer that you are using and also set the 2D selection.
+The 3D selection needs to be checked before selecting a 3D data set.

-In order to read processed data from the NMRPIPE program, select NMRPipe Processed Data from the Data Format sub-menu of the Options menu.
+In order to read processed data from the NMRPipe program, select NMRPipe Processed Data from the Data Format sub-menu of the Options menu.